 - 1. Charges to school districts are higher than expected because: - a.
-There were changes in student composition and district reimbursement rates, as well as the funds from the Christina School district due to a legal settlement. - 2.
-State revenues are higher than expected because: - a.
-The School received funds from the Safety and Security Grant.
+There were changes in student composition and district reimbursement rates, as well as the funds from the Christina School District due to a legal settlement. - 2.
+Food service revenue is lower than expected because: - a.
+Students were not in the building at the end of the year due to the COVID-19 pandemic.

-- 3. Federal Revenues are higher because: - a.
-There was an increase in consolidated grant funding. - 4.
-Earnings on Cash and Investments are higher because: - a.
-There was in increase in interest rates. - 5.
+- 3. State revenues are higher than expected because: - a.
+There were changes in student and staff composition. - The School received funds for foster care transportation and paid parental leave substitute reimbursement. - 4.
+Federal revenues are higher because: - a.
+The School received additional IDEA funds for a high needs student. - b.
+The School received additional School Emergency Relief funds as a result of the COVID-19 pandemic. - 5.
+Earnings on cash and investments are higher because: - a.
+There was in increase in interest rates. - 6.
 Other local revenues are higher than expected because: - a.
 There was an increase in the amounts collected in student funded accounts such as computer insurance and deductibles, athletics, field trips, and clubs.
-These additional revenues are offset by additional expenses.
+Additional expenses offset these additional revenues.